mriddle/mriddle/posts/2012_12_13_Staying_close_to_master_while_doing_heavy_upgrades.md

 **Why this works**

- - You don't distrupt the rest of the teams development of features and what-not
+ - You don't disrupt the rest of the team's development work
  - Easy to test your changes, can setup a CI build on old and new versions
  - You're changes are visible to the rest of the team, less conflicts
  - Ability to push your changes quickly